phreaknation/v.js/README.md

 render(el, v) | Renders an element with the variable data.
 _ | @param {node} [el] - Element to render to.
 _ | @param {object} v - Var data in its proper format.

+## Supported types
+This is a current list of supported type.
+Over time I will be adding support for other types.
+* Boolean
+* Number
+* String